Looking for an exciting career in business administration and marketing? - 2020/2021

-Build on your business marketing diploma experience with this advanced diploma in business administration marketing and put yourself on the road to professional success.
+Build on your business experience with this advanced marketing diploma and put yourself on the road to professional success.
 As a student in this program, you will have access to real companies where you'll solve real marketing challenges.
 You will also gain experience in entertainment and event marketing; market research; customer relationship management; global marketing; sales management; new media marketing; web design and more.

-Your experience will be cutting edge.
 Fanshawe was the first college to work with Google and the Search Engine Marketing Professional Organization, which gives you unique opportunities to develop search engine marketing skills and conduct real search engine marketing campaigns on the Internet.
-This program is available in a traditional in-class format with September admission.
+This business administration marketing program is available in a traditional in-class format with September admission.

 You can apply for the opportunity to further develop your marketing consulting skills, with the option of substituting two courses for the intensive community consultancy program, working with real business live clients.